Goal 3: Progress Updates

 Our first committee meeting this year was on September 15, 2025.
 The team used that time to set our group norms and meeting expectations, introduce ourselves and discuss our goals for the year.
 Because the goal identified by the steering committee was limited to increasing parent participation, achieving it would have concluded the committee’s work early.
 Therefore, we asked to utilize the data from the Parent Satisfaction Survey, collected from November 3 to 16, to drive a new goal that will be presented to the board at a future meeting for their oversight.

 In response to the Board’s request to revisit last year’s IEP and 504 implementation goal, the committee examined how to ensure fidelity of implementation across all settings while maintaining a practical, supportive approach for staff.
 The group recognized that while legally required data collection focuses on student progress goals, creating clear and efficient ways to communicate accommodations ensures that teachers and families share a common understanding of the supports in place.
-The committee
+The committee determined that concerns related to the fidelity of IEP and 504 implementation are best addressed at the building level, with administrators responsible for responding to and resolving issues as they are communicated by parents, following established district processes.
+The committee also emphasized that the district already has a system in place to address such concerns and that this remains the appropriate avenue for families to utilize when questions arise about implementation or communication.

 To support the committee’s broader goals, two subcommittees were established to focus on targeted areas of work for the year.
 One subcommittee is dedicated to marketing the Parent Satisfaction Survey, and another continues last year’s work, reviewing the current service delivery model at Derby High School.